se-edu/learningresources/contents/data/nosql/NoSQL.md

 This means that each individual document has no restriction on what keys it must have, the number of keys, the type of values, etc.
-(Note the missing fields for the second item in the earlier code example [above](#schemaless), which are intentionally ommitted.)
+(Note the missing fields for the second item in the earlier code example [above](#schemaless), which are intentionally omitted.)

 Documents can even contain other documents (json objects), arrays - anything the database used can serialize and deserialize.